-And like the stooges in the movie Soup to Nuts, Norman, Willard and Charlie tried to descend the staircase without making it squeak, and this morning, like every other morning they failed in their pursuit.
+And like The Three Stooges in the movie Soup to Nuts, Norman, Willard and Charlie tried to descend the staircase without making it squeak, and this morning, like every other morning they failed in their pursuit.
 I giggled as Charlie cursed louder than the squeak and Willard louder still said, ‘Shut up’.

 In unison, I felt the front door at the foot of the staircase close and heard the clank of the woodstove being kindled in the kitchen.
 I heard mom’s voice drift soothingly up the stairs and the clicking of the grandfather clock in the parlor, tick, tock, tick…

 “Delia, Delia, wake up.”
 I opened my eyes slowly; they were heavy with sleep and a dream I didn’t want to wake from.
 Get up ‘Dell’ it’s time to get ready for school.
 I begrudgingly crawled out from under my fortress of woolen blankets and pillows as mom said, “Breakfast is ready, and you need to get ready for school.